 The Code of Federal Regulations, in 9 CFR, §122.2 , mandates that “no organisms or vectors shall be imported into the United States or transported from one State or Territory or the District of Columbia to another State or Territory or the District of Columbia without a permit”.

 VS Issues Guideline 1125 – Effective April 15, 2019

 Veterinary Services will implement changes to permitting requirements based on Guideline 1125, effective April 15, 2019.
 The guideline describes allowances for non-regulated interstate movement of certain materials such as non-infectious materials and materials that have not been exposed to infectious agents.
-To view Guideline 1125 in its entirety, please click here.
+Scroll down to view Guideline 1125 in its entirety.

 New Permit Condition – May 7, 2019